IPRC-DIP/llmkit/CompareFramework/TRL.md

 ```
 The key change is adding `padding_side="right"` to avoid a warning.
 However, due to packing, its impact may be limited.

-Before running training commands, you should first set up some environment variables:
+Before running the training commands, download the configuration file and training script, place them in `$result`, and then set the necessary environment variables to execute the commands directly."

 ```bash
 base_model=/lustre/S/huangdi/open_for_out/models/deepseek-coder-6.7b-instruct